meissa20/handwritten_digit_recognition_system/README.md

 ## 🚀 How to Run

 1. **Download and preprocess the data**
-   The dataset will be downloaded automatically in the notebook using torchvision or can be placed manually inside the `data/` directory.
+   Set the download parameter to True in the datasets.MNIST section to automatically download the dataset using torchvision within the notebook, or place it manually inside the data/ directory.

 2. **Open the Jupyter Notebook**
    ```bash
    jupyter notebook handwritten_digit_recognition_system.ipynb
    ```

 3. **Execute all cells**
    Follow the notebook sections to train the model, plot results, and analyze performance.

 ---